data-integration-toolkit/ditk/text/similarity/USE_Transformer/README.md

 # Download the module, and uncompress it to the destination folder.
 You might want to do this manually.
 $ curl -L "https://tfhub.dev/google/universal-sentence-encoder-large/3?tf-hub-format=compressed" | tar -zxvC /model/moduleA
 ```
+&emsp;Or use remote url to download it at first time, may takes long without any reminder,(not recommend)

-&emsp;3. main.py is a demo to predict sentence pairs similarity score
+&emsp;3. src/main.py is a demo to predict sentence pairs similarity score
-&emsp;4. use_transformer_demo.ipynb is a demo that contains prediction and evaluation
+&emsp;4. src/use_transformer_demo.ipynb is a demo that contains prediction and evaluation

 video demo
 ==========